NeuroBench/neurobench/docs/tutorials/tutorial_neurobench.dvs.rst

 - footprint
 - connection_sparsity
+- parameter_count
-- frequency
+- Model Excecution Rate

 **Data Metrics:**

 - activation_sparsity
-- multiply_accumulates
+- synaptic_operations
 - classification_accuracy

+Note that eh Model Excecution Rate is not returned by the famework, but reported by the user.
+Execution rate, in Hz, of the model computation based on forward inference passes per second, measured in the time-stepped simulation timescale.
 More explanation on the metrics can be found on `neurobench.ai <https://neurobench.ai/>`.

 .. code:: python